 The paper is organized as follows.
 Section 2 presents the theoretical framework of CC-BTD-gen while section 3 describes the CC-BTD-gen algorithm.
-Finally, we conclude and discuss about future works in section 4.
+Then section 4 deals with the experimental results.
+Finally, we conclude and discuss about related or future works in section 5.